DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Mereth-Mar Sect.md

 ## Path Law: Illusory Blade

-- When you miss with a melee weapon attack, you may use your reaction to make a second attack.
-This attack deals half the normal damage, and the target must make a dexterity saving throw or have disadvantage on attack rolls during their next turn.
+- When you miss with a melee weapon attack, you may spend 1 qi point make another attack.
+If this attack lands, The target must make a dexterity saving throw or have disadvantage on attack rolls during their next turn.
 - Whenever you take the Dodge action or move at least 10 feet on your turn, you create a false afterimage until the start of your next turn.
 	- The next attack that targets you before your next turn is made with disadvantage.